 Besides, Tesla’s ratios have been quite stable in recent quarters.

 While the ratio has trended higher to 455 days in fiscal 3Q 2020, it slowly came down in subsequent quarters, indicating that the company credit policy has not changed much despite having the COVID-19 disruptions lately.

 Nonetheless, we will keep track of the ratio from quarter to quarter so that we can get to it before it gets out of hand.

-Chart of Tesla Accounts Receivable Turnover
+Tesla’s Accounts Receivable Turnover Ratio

-This ratio is basically the same as the days sales outstanding except that this ratio measures the receivable turn in number of times in a period.
-The measured period here can be in quarter or years.
+This ratio is basically the same as the days sales outstanding except that this ratio measures the number of times the accounts receivables have turned for a given period.

 The formula used to arrive at the accounts receivable turnover ratio is as follow:

 AR Turnover Ratio = TTM Credit Sales / Accounts Receivable

 All told, the ratio looks pretty much flat over the shown period and has slightly fluctuated between the 0.70 and 1.30 range.